datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/level1_cache.md

 easily add your own variant and have it usable within your DataNucleus usage.

 DataNucleus is able to support third party Level 1 Cache products.
-There are DataNucleus-provided plugins for weak and soft referenced caches.
-You can extend DataNucleus's capabilities using the plugin extension *org.datanucleus.cache_level1*.
+There are DataNucleus-provided plugins for weak, soft referenced caches etc. You can extend DataNucleus's capabilities using the plugin extension *org.datanucleus.cache_level1*.

 <table>
     <tr>